AmandaStromdahl/DD2480_CodeComplexity_Coverage/report.md

 3. **What is the purpose of the functions?**
 4. **Are exceptions taken into account in the given measurements?**
 5. **Is the documentation clear w.r.t. all the possible outcomes?**

+### Interpolation Search (interpolation_search.py)
+This method aims to find the index of a value in a sorted list, or `None` if the value is not in the list.
+The documentation of the method is very clear about the parameters and the return values.<br>
+The `lizard` tool gives this method a complexity (CCN) of 10.
+However, while computing it manually, we were surprised to obtain a complexity of 6 (9 decisions - 5 exits + 2) !
+After few hours of researching where does this difference come from, we realized that `lizard` does not make any difference between a *normal* statement and a `return` statement.
+Hence, the difference of 4 level of complexity was coming from 4 `return` statements that `lizard` has considered as *normal* statements.<br>
+Concerning the length of the function, it is not so long (30 LOC).
+Moreover, the number of exit points tends to reduce the complexity of the function, as we saw in the last paragraph.<br>
+The detailed calculation of the manual CCN can be found in [this file](interpolation_search.py).

 ## Refactoring